-We are now seeking interns for the Fall of 2016!
+We are now seeking interns for the Spring of 2017!
 Read more and apply today!

-The National Woman’s Party at Belmont-Paul Women’s Equality National Monument, located on Capitol Hill, is currently looking for an intern who will support collections stewardship activities and improve intellectual access to the National Woman’s Party collection.
+The National Woman’s Party, located at the Belmont-Paul Women’s Equality National Monument on Capitol Hill, is currently looking for interns who will support collections stewardship activities and improve intellectual access to the NWP collection.

 In 2020, the United States will celebrate the centennial of the 19th Amendment, granting women the right to vote.
-NWP and its partners will celebrate through nationwide programs, exhibitions, scholarly publications, and new digital resources.
-The intern will work with staff to prepare collections materials for these new initiatives and assist with a variety of collections stewardship tasks including the following:
+The NWP and its partners will celebrate through nationwide programs, exhibitions, scholarly publications, and new digital resources.
+The intern will work with staff to prepare collections materials for these new initiatives and assist with a variety of collections stewardship projects and tasks.

 - Catalog objects in the collection